michikxd/hourbooster/README.md

 ## Introduction
-Script made in JavaScript to iddle in-game hours on Steam.
-Recommended to people who has server to boost on, for example VPS so you can boost 24/7 without paying any aditional fee for script/service provider.
+Simple script made in JavaScript to iddle in-game hours on Steam.
+Recommended to people who has server to boost on, for example VPS, where you can boost 24/7 without paying any aditional fee for script/service provider.

 ## Features
 - Steam Guard Support (No Shared Secret Required)